niel-lambrechts/nfit/README.md

 - **Tiering Concept:** The generated profiles are designed to map to different service tiers, allowing for differentiated sizing based on business criticality.
 - **Heuristics (in `nfit-profile`):** Suggests workload pattern (Online/Batch/General), CPU usage shape (Peaky/Steady), and potential CPU pressure (based on P-99W1 vs. maxCPU) to aid planners.

-*(For a more detailed explanation of the methodology, see `doc/nFit Suite - Features and Sizing Methodology Overview.md`)*
+For a more detailed explanation of the methodology, see `doc/nFit Suite - Features and Sizing Methodology Overview.md`.

+There is also a Python-based animation of the basic program principles available at `examples/animate-nfit.py`.

 ## Prerequisites